 In March, the utility and the state agreed to bankruptcy terms, which included an overhaul of PG&E’s board selection process, financial structure and oversight.

-According to investigators with the California Department of Forestry and Fire Protection, PG&E was responsible for the devastating Camp Fire, which killed 85 people and destroyed thousands of structures.
+According to investigators with the California Department of Forestry and Fire Protection, PG&E was responsible for the devastating Camp Fire.

 Electrical lines owned and operated by PG&E started the fire November 8, 2018, CAL Fire said in a news release.